covidclinical/Phase2.1SurvivalRPackage/README.md

 ## 1. Make sure you are using the latest version of Docker.

-## 2. ALWAYS RESTART your R session before installing or re-installing the package!
+## 2. Always RESTART your R session before installing or re-installing the package!

 ## 3. Run the following scripts in R: